FortniteFevers/Fortnite-Pak-Size-Grabber/README.md

-# Fortnite-Pak-Size-Grabber
+# Fortnite Pak Size Grabber
-Automatically grab the sizes of your Fortnite pak files!
+A simple program to automatically grab the sizes of your Fortnite pak files!

 # Installation